 Make Relocation About Your Needs and Wants

-While many boomers will relocate, it’s important to ask yourself why you want to.
-Maybe it’s the smartest economical decision if you’re still paying a mortgage on a large house.
+It’s important to ask yourself why you want to relocate.
+It may be the smartest economical decision if you’re still paying a mortgage on a large house.
 Or, maybe you’re just ready for a change after so many years.
-Maybe the stress over this pandemic or other uncertainties has caused you to finally make the decision.

 Just because you’ve made the decision to downsize doesn’t mean it will be easy on you or other family members.
 Children of any age might even experience confusion or grief over the selling of their family home.
 This type of trauma can be compounded if it is precipitated by the loss of a parent.
 Regardless of the reason, it can be even harder during uncertain times when the weight of the world is already causing so much stress.